md-zaman/jenkins-learning/Notes.md

 Hostname- remote_host
 Port- 22
 Credentails- from the dropdown select.
 If you don't find one, click on add.
-  You can either add the cedential from here or Credentails>Jenkins>Global Credentails>Add Credentials Kind- SSH Username and Private key
+  You can either add the credential from here or Credentails>Jenkins>Global Credentails>Add Credentials Kind- SSH Username and Private key
   Scope Global - Default